 - Identify the core practices of Student-Centered Coaching and compare them to other coaching models to help inform coaching strategies that result in student learning

-- Analyze student assessment data to guide instructional decision-making
+- Analyze student evidence to guide instructional decision-making

 - Plan collaboratively with educators to improve student learning